mstevens5/333_A2_Usage/README.md

 ### Network Interfaces

-When you start up your VM, run two commands and make sure the output matches mine:
+When you start up your Linux host, run three commands and make sure the output matches mine:

 ```sh
 ifconfig